usgs/wdfn-blog/content/checkstatus.md

 > now.
 As we research, we learn more about our users' needs and identify
 > patterns that can be used to update our understanding.

-# Who are Check Status users?
+# Who Are Check Status Users?

+Maybe you!
 Check Status users are performing checks of a few parameters for specific sites of interest.
 The way these users approach our data is diverse, but we can broadly categorize them into three sub-groups: